-Yup, Goldran is alot of fun, but let me show you a few more tricks he has.
+Yup, Goldran is a lot of fun, but let me show you a few more tricks he has.
 In the photo below, you can see that it is quite possible to play with Goldran without Dran figure mounted to his chest.
 I know that this is not in the anime, but its still a cool feature whether it was made this way intentionally or not

 In the next photo below we have Goldran with his buddy Sorokage mounted to his back.
-Sorakage is used a a flight pack giving Goldran the ability to fly.
-Don't you just love wings on a giant robots?
+Sorakage is used a flight pack giving Goldran the ability to fly.
+Don't you just love wings on a giant robot?
 Below that pic we have Goldran's ultimate form, Great Goldran!
 By the way, don't despair, I will be reviewing Sorokage and the Great Goldran in future reviews

 Even with the odd proportions of it's alternate mode, Goldran is a wonderful, quality made toy and should be part of your collection if you love giant transforming robots.
 And really, who doesn't?

 |Posted 17 November, 2009 - 00:07 by Shogundan|